KernFerm/BubblesTheDev-WebBrowser/Docs/ARCHITECTURE.md

 ## Canvas Fingerprint Protection

-Version `1.2.212` adds local Canvas fingerprint protection with Strict, Balanced, and Off modes in Privacy & Security.
+Version `1.2.410` includes local Canvas fingerprint protection with Strict, Balanced, and Off modes in Privacy & Security.
 Strict is the default for new users, and users can relax the mode if a canvas-heavy or media-heavy site needs compatibility.

 The protection is applied in the browser page preload and wraps Canvas readout methods such as `toDataURL`, `toBlob`, and `getImageData`.
 Balanced mode keeps normal drawing behavior intact while changing small readout samples per browser session.
 Strict mode changes more readout samples for stronger testing coverage and may affect canvas-heavy sites such as image editors, games, or design tools.
 When Canvas protection is not Off, the browser also enables Chromium's canvas-readback blocking at startup, so a restart is required for the strongest engine-level protection to apply.